 Competition is included within the Investibility Index because we want to assess how well a founder can communicate their unique advantage, contextualised for their competitive landscape.
 We’re assessing whether a founder can show us where they’re going and how they plan to get there – essentially, how you will grow into your competitive advantage.

 In terms of the competition, we’re essentially assessing a founder’s vision and their understanding of your competitive landscape.
 We’re looking for intelligent analysis and that they’ve validated their assumptions about how they stack up against competitors and where the opportunities lie.
 It’s a great opportunity for founders to turn their competition into an asset by demonstrating what makes them uniquely positioned to succeed.

-Investible is a sector-agnostic investor (with the exception of biotech), so our investment mandate covers a large range of industries and sectors.
+The mandate of our funds and Club Investible covers a large range of industries and sectors.
 We often tap external industry experts to provide context around specific deals but investors also want to know that a founder has a good grasp of industry factors that might influence their business growth.

 This might include data around the market’s overall growth rate, demographics, regulations and importantly, tech adoption.
 Investors will likely have a few questions in mind: What are the potential barriers to entry specific to the startup’s industry?
 Is the startup in a one-horse race (a “winner-takes-all” opportunity) or part of a growing market where greater competitor activity shapes the course for all players?
 These factors give investors clues as to, ‘why now?’
 What’s happening in the market that’s tipping the scales in your favour.

 By showing investors why now is the time to invest, founders can demonstrate that they understand the market and that they are uniquely positioned to succeed in the current or future conditions.

 The outer circle covers the Deal Factors, which help investors understand the structure and attractiveness of the deal.